Irma Caldara: 2023–24 season

 Beginning the season at the 2023 CS Nebelhorn Trophy, Caldara/Maglio came tenth.
 They were eighth at the 2023 CS Finlandia Trophy.
 Invited to one Grand Prix event, they finished sixth at the 2023 Skate America.

 Following a fourth-place finish at the 2024 Italian Championships, Caldara/Maglio closed the season by placing fifth at the 2024 Bavarian Open.

-2024–25 season
+2024–25 season: European Championships debut

 Caldara/Maglio opened the season by finishing seventh at the 2024 CS Lombardia Trophy, winning bronze at the 2024 Diamond Spin, and placing eighth at the 2024 CS Warsaw Cup.
 In December, at the 2025 Italian Championships, the pair won the bronze medal.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Caldara/Maglio finished the event in fifteenth place.
 They then closed the season by winning gold at the 2025 Merano Ice Trophy.

+2025–26 season: World Championships debut

+Caldara/Maglio started the season by finishing fifth at the 2025 Lombardia Trophy.
+They then followed this up by finishing sixteenth at the 2025 CS Nebelhorn Trophy and winning silver at the 2025 Swiss Open.

+In November, they withdrew following the short program at the 2025 Cup of Innsbruck.
+The following month, Caldara/Maglio finished sixth at the 2025 CS Golden Spin of Zagreb and won the bronze medal at the 2026 Italian Championships.
+The pair were subsequently selected to compete at the 2026 European Championships following the withdrawal of Beccari/Guarise, finishing the event in thirteenth place overall.